 OSHA initiates inspections without advance notice based on the following priorities: imminent danger, catastrophes (fatalities or hospitalizations), worker complaints and referrals, targeted inspections (particular hazards, high injury rates), and follow-up inspections.
 Various OSHA publications and documents detail OSHA’s policies and procedures for inspections, including OSHA’s Field Operations Manual.

 Types of violations that may be cited and the penalties that may be proposed:

-The OSH Act authorizes OSHA to treat certain violations, which have no direct or immediate relationship to safety and health, as de minimus, requiring no penalty or abatement.
-OSHA does not issue citations for de minimus violations.
+De Minimis violations: The OSH Act authorizes OSHA to treat certain violations, which have no direct or immediate relationship to safety and health, as de minimis, requiring no penalty or abatement.
+OSHA does not issue citations for de minimis violations.